eth-cscs/conflux/README.md

 Run cholesky on Piz Daint with the following command:
 ```
 export OMP_NUM_THREADS=18
-srun -N 8 -n 16 ./build/examples/cholesky_miniapp --dim=2048 --tile=128 --grid=4,4,1 --run=5
+srun -N 8 -n 16 ./build/examples/cholesky_miniapp --dim=2048 --tile=128 --run=5
 ```
-where *dim* is the matrix dimension, *tile* the tile size *grid* the processor grid dimensions in x,y and z direction, respectively, and *run* the number of repetitions (excluding a mandatory warm up round). *N* and *n* describe the number of nodes and the number of ranks to run the program with, respectively.
+where *dim* is the matrix dimension, *tile* the tile size, and *run* the number of repetitions (excluding a mandatory warm up round). *N* and *n* describe the number of nodes and the number of ranks to run the program with, respectively.
+You can also specify the grid you want to use by specifying an optional parameter *grid=x,y,z* where x,y,z are the number of processors in x,y,z direction, respectively.
+Note that x*y*z must match the number of ranks.
 ## Profiling CONFLUX

 In order to profile CONFLUX, the `cmake` should be run with the following option: